Raspberry Pie with Oat Crust Recipe

 - 4 cups fresh raspberries

-- 3. In a large saucepan, heat water over medium heat.
+- 2. In a saucepan, heat water over medium heat.
 Whisk in pudding mix.
 Cook and stir for 5 minutes or until thickened and bubbly.
 Whisk in gelatin until completely dissolved.
 Remove from the heat; cool slightly.
 Fold in raspberries.
 Spoon into crust.
 Chill for at least 3 hours or overnight.
+Refrigerate leftovers.
 Yield: 8 servings.

 Reviews for Raspberry Pie with Oat Crust